 | UTI Retirement Fund | Mutual Fund | ₹500 SIP | Market-linked (10-14%) | Sec 80C | 5 years / till 60 |

-How to Choose the Right Pension Plan
+How to Choose the Best Pension Plans India 2026

 Selecting the right pension plan depends on several factors.
 Start with your retirement age goal — whether you plan to retire at 58, 60, or earlier under the FIRE approach.
 Calculate how much monthly income you’ll need post-retirement, accounting for inflation at 6-7% annually.
 A general rule of thumb is you’ll need approximately 70-80% of your pre-retirement monthly expenses.